How to Perform Software Product Testing: Process & Example

 • Test Performance and security periodically

-• Test User Manual and FAQ pages because by now you have the time and you can afford to.
+• Test the User Manual and FAQ pages because by now you have the time and you can afford to.

 Stage #4) Product Decline/Circling back to Product growth